Computation of CSRS and FERS Benefits

 Special Retirement Supplement

-- Voluntary retirees at the minimum retirement age (55-57) with at least 30 years of service.
+• Voluntary retirees at their minimum retirement age (see above) with at least 30 years of service.

-- Discontinued service retirees when the retiree attains the minimum retirement age (55-57).
+• Discontinued service retirees when they attain their minimum retirement age.

-- Members of Congress at age 50 with at least 20 years of service or 25 years of service at any age when they attain the minimum retirement age (55-57).
+• Members of Congress at age 50 with at least 20 years of service or 25 years of service at any age when they attain their minimum retirement age.

 To determine the approximate dollar value of the supplement, take the Social Security estimate provided by the Social Security Administration, divide it by 40, then multiply the product by the number of years covered by FERS, rounded to the nearest whole number of years.
 Only years during which you have been employed under FERS count.

-As a rule, if you have earnings from wages or self-employment that exceed the Social Security annual exempt amount under the Earnings Test (see The Earnings Test in Section 9 of this chapter), your Special Retirement Supplement will be reduced or stopped.
-However, the supplement payable to law enforcement officers, firefighters, air traffic controllers, and military reserve technicians who lose military status is not subject to the earnings test until they attain their minimum retirement age (55-57).
+As a rule, if you have earnings from wages or self-employment that exceed the Social Security annual exempt amount under that program’s earnings test, your Special Retirement Supplement will be reduced or stopped; the same applies to regular Social Security benefits if you begin them before your “full” retirement age.
+See The Earnings Test in Section 9 of this chapter.
+However, the supplement payable to law enforcement officers, firefighters, air traffic controllers and military reserve technicians who lose military status is not subject to the earnings test until they attain their minimum retirement age (see CSRS and FERS: Basic Annuity Computations, above).

 Computing Deferred Retirement Benefits

-General FERS Rules—Workers covered under FERS are eligible for deferred benefits if they leave service after having completed five years of service covered by retirement deductions.
-Unreduced deferred benefits are payable at age 62, at age 60 with 20 years of service, or at the minimum retirement age (MRA) with 30 years of service.
-Separated workers electing the deferred benefit at their MRA with 10 years of service (but fewer than 30) will have their annuities reduced by 5 percent for each year (5/12 percent per month) they are under age 62.
-Nevertheless, because the computation will be performed earlier, there is less erosion of the relationship between the “high-3” base and the point in time at which the computation is performed.
-Thus, it is generally to the advantage of the retiree to exercise the option to take the deferred retirement at the earliest possible date rather than waiting until later, when full benefits are payable.
+FERS Rules—Under FERS, unreduced deferred benefits are payable for those who meet the standards above at age 62, at age 60 with 20 years of service, or at the minimum retirement age (MRA—see above) with 30 years of service.
+Separated workers electing the deferred benefit at their MRA with at least 10 years of service but fewer than 30 will have their annuities reduced by 5 percent for each year (5/12 percent per month) that they are under age 62 when it begins.

 Cost-of-Living Adjustments—CSRS retirees are eligible for cost-of-living adjustments to their annuities regardless of the age at which they retire.
 With certain exceptions, FERS retirees have COLAs applied to their annuities only when they reach age 62.
 The exceptions include special category employees such as most law enforcement officers, firefighters and air traffic controllers, as well as disability retirees.
 COLAs are never added to the FERS special retirement supplement.
 See Chapter 4, Section 3.